Nozbe/Michael.team/en/_posts/2010-10-21-new-macbook-air-seduces-me-again.md

   * **4 GB of RAM** gives me all the power I need to launch bigger apps
   * **256 GB SSD** gives me all the space I'll ever need on my local machine.
 The rest is kept safely on my Time Capsule.
   * **7+ hours of work** gives me close to one full day of work which is precisely what I need.
-I'll hardly have to take my charger with me anymore.
+I'd hardly have to take my charger with me anymore.
-  * Bonus: **BIGGER SCREEN estate** with 1440*900 screen vs my current 1280*800.
+  * Bonus: **BIGGER SCREEN estate** with 1440x900 screen vs my current 1280x800.
 Sweet.

 ## What I don't like about the new Air?

 Not too much, it's a beauty, but there are some things I could complain about:

 Underpowered CPU - c'mon, my one-and-half year old Macbook Air will have the same processor speed as the new one.
-What happened with the Moore law and with doubling the power of chips every year?
+What happened with the Moore's law and with doubling the power of chips every year?

 SD card slot - why would I need that?
 I use iPhone 4 for photos, videos and everything.
 SD is the thing of the past for me.
 Although I understand some might need that.